The Old Atlanta:

 How the Atlanta Ghetto Changed for Better and Worse

-Black America’s most influential city as the Atlanta hoods have been influencing black culture and black communities in every time zone from coast to coast for the past decade, not to forget how important Atlanta black history has been for the country’s black population.
+Black America’s most influential city as the streets within the Atlanta ghetto have been influencing black culture and black communities in every time zone, from coast to coast, for the past decade, not to forget how important Atlanta black history has been for the country’s black population.

-What many may not know is that Atlanta is different from previous generations as the neighborhoods look different, the music sounds different, and the whole persona of the people and the community is different with the overall culture of Atlanta having changed.
+What many may not know is that Atlanta is different from previous generations as the neighborhoods look different, the music sounds different, and the whole persona of the people and the community is different with the overall culture of Atlanta changing.

 ‘Hoods and Zones of the Atlanta Ghetto

-On the West Side, which is officially Zone 1, rappers like T.I. or the late Shawty Lo would bring their community, through music, to the listeners across the world as Bankhead is one of the city’s most known areas.
+On the West Side, which is officially Zone 1, rappers like T.I. or the late Shawty Lo would bring their community, through music, to the listeners across the world as Bankhead has become one of the city’s most known areas.

-A large street with a number of various Atlanta hoods like Center Hill, Baker Road, Bankhead Courts, and multiple others.
+Bankhead is a large street with various hoods, like Center Hill, Baker Road, Bowen Homes, Bankhead Courts, and more.
 Bankhead had become a mecca for the city of Atlanta, almost a tourist attraction, but the notoriety of the community has been around long before any rapper began screaming Bankhead.

 Even though Bankhead is well known, it is undisputedly what the reputation of Southwest Atlanta, also known as the SWAT, had on the city.
-While being located in both Zone 3 and Zone 4, from Ben Hill to up Campbellton to Mechanicsville, Southwest Atlanta will forever be remembered as being one of the south’s most reputable communities.
+While being located in both Zone 3 and Zone 4, from Ben Hill to up Campbellton to Mechanicsville, Southwest Atlanta will forever be remembered as being of the most reputable infamous sections of the city.

-While Zone 4 is mostly located in the Southwest Atlanta ghetto, with areas like Ben Hill and Cascade Road, Zone 3 expands across the full and entire South Side.
-The likes of Dill Ave and Jack City of Pittsburg or the legendary areas of Cleveland Ave. and Summerhill, this Zone has at times been the middle ground of the city.
+While Zone 4 is mostly located in the streets of the Southwest Atlanta ghetto, in areas like Ben Hill and Cascade Road, Zone 3 expands across the entire South Side.
+The likes of Dill Ave and Pittsburg or the legendary areas of Cleveland Ave. and Summerhill, Zone 3 has at times been the middle ground of the city.

-The smallest of the zones is Zone 6, which is officially the Edgewood, Kirkwood and East Atlanta neighborhoods.
-But the full East Side, which is DeKalb County, expands from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.
+The smallest of the zones is Zone 6.
+Zone 6 is home to the Edgewood, Kirkwood and East Atlanta neighborhoods.
+The East Side, which is DeKalb County, expands from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.

-Years before, many would only acknowledge the West Side or the South Side, but since the rise of Hip Hop artist Gucci Mane the most popular and well known side of Atlanta has become the East Side as the claim of Bouldercrest by Gucci Mane, Kirkwood by Future, or Edgewood by Duct Tape Entertainment has DeKalb County being one of the most notarized area.
+Years before, many would only acknowledge the West Side or the South Side.
+Since the rise of hip hop artist Gucci Mane, the most popular and well known side of Atlanta has become the East Side as the claim of Bouldercrest by Gucci Mane, Kirkwood by Future, or Edgewood by Duct Tape Entertainment has DeKalb County being one of the most notarized area.

-While there are a number of Atlanta hoods throughout the Atlanta ghetto none played more of an important part of the day to day activities of the streets than the city’s former housing projects.
-From the West Side’s Bowen Homes to the South Side’s Jonesboro South to the East Side’s East Lake, the streets of Atlanta were centered in the nearly over 30 housing projects, which have all become a memory due to their demolishing.
+While there are a number of hoods throughout the Atlanta ghetto none played more of an important part of the day to day activities of the streets than the city’s former housing projects.
+From the West Side’s Bowen Homes to the South Side’s Jonesboro South to the East Side’s East Lake, the streets of Atlanta were centered in 30 plus housing projects, which have all become a memory due to their demolishing.